 - the research remains active only for long-term follow-up of subjects; or

 - where no subjects have been enrolled and no additional risks have been identified; or

 - where the remaining research activities are limited to data analysis

 If your submission does not fit the above information, or has any higher-risk procedures or methods, then it will go to full-board review.

 - Exempt Review: 1 week

 - Full Board Review: 1 month

-- Also: SPC HSRC committee deadlines for review before Christmas break is December 9, 2011 and deadline before summer break is June 22, 2012.
+- SPC HSRC committee deadlines for review are November 30 before Christmas break and June 15 before summer.

 We know that research is time-sensitive and needs to be completed efficiently.
-We have turn around times for each of the 3 types of review.
-Note that the typical turn around time for submissions assumes that all information submitted was complete and clear to the readers.
+We have turnaround times for each of the three types of review.
+Note that the typical turnaround time for submissions assumes that all information submitted was complete and clear to the readers.
 Additional information gathering or clarifications can add time.